 Slippers for cabin visit

-Assemble your bike or adjustment of the rental bike
+Assemble your bike or adjust rental bike, possible test trip

-After breakfast, departure by mini bus up to Finnmarksvidda
+After breakfast, depart by minibus up to the Finnmarksvidda

 Sauna, dinner and overnight stay

-After breakfast we continue towards North.
-Today we are crossing Iesjavri, the largest lake in Finnmark
+After breakfast we continue our journey northwards, including crossing Iesjavri, the largest lake in Finnmark

-Arrival at Jotka Fjellstue, Sauna, dinner and overnight stay
+Arrival at Jotka mountain lodge, sauna, dinner and overnight stay

 Approx. 30 km